Today we are talking about the next stock market crash and how to prepare.

 It Doesn’t Matter if the Next Market Crash is Around the Corner

-While it’s impossible to know if the next market crash is around the corner, you can design your portfolio so that if the next crash happens tomorrow, you will be prepared because:
+While it’s impossible to know if the next stock market crash is around the corner, you can design your portfolio so that if it happens tomorrow, you will be prepared because:

 - You know to stick with your investments for the long haul